apache/forrest/etc/cocoon_upgrade/README.txt

 Instructions for use:

+NOTE:
+Make sure that you have set $COCOON_HOME like e.g.:
+#COCOON_HOME
+export COCOON_HOME=/home/thorsten/apache/cocoon-trunk/

 1. cd $FORREST_HOME/etc/cocoon_upgrade

+Step 2 and 3 can be done with "./build.sh 0"
-2. Copy all cocoon libraries.
+2. Copy all cocoon libraries to forrest. ant copy-core-libs ant copy-endorsed-libs ant copy-optional-libs
-    ant copy-core-libs
-    ant copy-endorsed-libs
-    ant copy-optional-libs